pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * What Extreme Sports Interest You Most?
 * Why Do You Play Sports?
 * What Rules Would You Like to See Changed in Your Favorite Sports?
-* Do You Enjoy Playing Games or Solving Puzzles?
+* Do You Enjoy Playing games or Solving Puzzles?
-* What Are Your Favorite Board Games?
+* What Are Your Favorite Board games?
-* What Are Your Favorite Games?
+* What Are Your Favorite games?
 * What Game Would You Like to Redesign?

 # vacations